The Business Analyst Template Toolkit, by Laura Brandenberg (CBAP), is not just a bunch of templates containing empty sub-headings!

 - Meeting Agenda

 - Meeting Notes

 - Use Case List

 - User Interface Specification

-The toolkit comes with instructions you on how to apply these business analysis deliverables in each of the three broad phases of a project.
+The toolkit comes with instructions on how to apply these business analysis deliverables in each of the three broad phases of a project.
 These phases are initiation, definition and implementation.
 And for each phase you – the business analyst – will provide input at varying degrees.

 Whether you’re scoping the project requirements in the initiation phase, developing the functional requirements in the definition phase or revising changes during the implementation phase – the Business Analyst Template Toolkit gives you the guidance you need to produce the correct deliverables in each phase.

-Even though this template toolkit won’t be the magic bullet that makes your work suddenly exceptional.
-It will assist you in improving the quality of your work through increased alignment amongst stakeholders.
+Even though this template toolkit won’t be the magic bullet that makes your work suddenly exceptional, it will assist you in improving the quality of your work through increased alignment amongst stakeholders.

 I personally recommend the Business Analyst Template Toolkit to any business analyst who wants to get things done and deliver better results.